alex-tan/postgrest-client/README.md

 import Json.Encode as JE
 import Postgrest.Client as P

+-- Optional, but recommended to have a type that
+-- represents your primary key. type PersonID
+    = PersonID Int

+-- And a way to unwrap it...
+personID : PersonID -> Int
+personID (PersonID id) =
+    id

 -- Define the record you would fetch back from the server. type alias Person =